JEAN-FRANÇOIS TREMPE

 PhD student

 Tara obtained her BSc in Pharmacology at McGill in 2020.
-She works on the pharmacology of the protein PINK1.
 She started working in the lab as a summer student in 2019, and then as a PHAR 599 student.
 She completed her MSc project in 2022.
 As of January 2023, she is now a PhD student in the lab!
+She works on the pharmacology and biochemistry of the protein PINK1 and small molecule inhibitors.
+Tara currently holds the PhD Graduate Student Award from Parkinson's Canada.

 SABRINA ROMANELLI